 On October 17, 2013, FERC issued an Order approving TPL-001-4, which Order became effective on December 23, 2013.
-TPL-001-4 replaced the previous transmission planning standards in their entirety while increasing the burden of reliability assessment with additional operating conditions and potential system events where potential new planning criteria violations are subject to Corrective Action Plans.
-During calendar year 2015, MEAG Power, in conjunction with Southern Company, completed the first annual assessment required under TPL-001-4 requirements and no additional Corrective Action Plan items were required due to assessments of additional operating conditions and potential system events.
+MEAG Power, in conjunction with Southern Company, performs an annual assessment required under TPL-001-4 requirements which includes any necessary Corrective Action Plans required of MEAG Power.